Managed GPU support requires Gigantum Desktop >=0.5.9 or Gigantum CLI >=0.15 to work.

 Nvidia driver versions

 If you are able to choose, please use driver version 430.
 This is the latest version that we have verified works with Gigantum.
-Previous versions are supported based on underlying CUDA support.
+Previous versions are however supported based on minimum required drivers for each CUDA version.

 There are several ways to get the latest Nvidia drivers.
 CUDA is not needed on the host OS to support Docker or Gigantum.
 However, if you do install CUDA on your host (e.g., to enable other GPU applications outside of Gigantum or Docker), you will also get an appropriate version of nvidia-driver included.
 Instructions on installing CUDA are provided by Nvidia.
 You will generally have a GeForce or Titan card in consumer machines, and a Tesla card on cloud instances.